Research and Grants

 Individuals acting on behalf of the University, including faculty, staff and students, are responsible for complying with applicable Export Control Laws, including requirements related to international travel, the proper handling, transfer, access, storage, control, and dissemination of export controlled hardware, software, information, technology, and technical data to destinations and persons outside of the U.S., as well as in some cases, to foreign nationals at the university engaging in instruction, conducting research, or providing service activities.

 The University typically conducts fundamental research in basic and applied science or engineering, which is widely and openly published and made available to the scientific and academic community.
 This allows for the Fundamental Research Exclusion, which means the research results are exempt from Export Control Laws.
 But Export Control Laws could apply if the research is not considered fundamental research, or if the research has restrictions on publication, foreign national participation, or restricted access to/disclosure of research results.
-Please contact Research Compliance Services if you have any questions on whether or not Export Control Laws apply to your particular activity.
+Please contact the Export Control Office if you have any questions on whether Export Control Laws apply to your particular activity.

-In order to comply with Export Control Laws applicable to international travel, the University will not permit or support travel to any country subject to a comprehensive U.S. Government embargo (as set forth in the UConn International Travel procedure, unless the travel falls within the scope of a license or exception granted by law and is reviewed in advance and approved in writing by the OVPR Senior Export Control Officer under this policy and the export control compliance protocols and procedures available online at: https://ovpr.uconn.edu/services/rics/export-control/.
+The University will not permit or support travel to any country subject to a comprehensive U.S. Government embargo (as set forth in the UConn International Travel procedure), unless the travel falls within the scope of a license or exception granted by law and is reviewed and receives written approval in advance by the OVPR Export Control Office.

 ENFORCEMENT